Bachelor Mother: Production

-The film was a remake of the 1935 Hungarian film Little Mother from Joe Pasternak and Henry Koster which was never screened in the US.
+The film was a remake of the 1935 Hungarian film Little Mother from Joe Pasternak and Henry Koster which was never screened in the United States.

-In November 1938 RKO announced Little Mother would star Ginger Rogers.
-It would be the first film produced at the studio by Buddy de Sylva.
+In November 1938, RKO announced that Little Mother would star Ginger Rogers.
+It would be the first film produced at the studio by Buddy DeSylva.
 The film replaced Perfect Honeymoon and She Married for Money in Rogers' schedule at RKO.

 Louis Hayward was originally announced as the male lead.
-Then RKO announced Cary Grant would play the role.
-A few days later RKO announced Grant was replaced by James Ellison.
-In January 1939 RKO announced Garson Kanin, who had impressed with A Man to Remember, would direct and Norman Krasna was writing the script.
-A few days later the studio said the male lead was played by Douglas Fairbanks Jr. In March RKO said Fairbanks Jr would make The Sun Never Sets at Universal instead and his role would be played by David Niven who had been borrowed from Sam Goldwyn.
+RKO then announced Cary Grant would play the role.
+A few days later, RKO announced Grant was replaced by James Ellison.
+In January 1939, RKO announced Garson Kanin would direct and Norman Krasna was writing the script.
+A few days later, the studio announced that the male lead would played by Douglas Fairbanks Jr. In March, it was announced that Fairbanks Jr. would star in The Sun Never Sets at Universal instead and his role would be played by David Niven who had been borrowed from Samuel Goldwyn.

 The film had a number of titles.
 RKO disliked Little Mother and the Hays Office had objections to alternatives they proposed, Bachelor Mother and Baby Trouble.
-Garson Kanin wanted to call it Baby Makes Three but producer Buddy De Sylva overruled him.
+Garson Kanin wanted to call it Baby Makes Three, but producer DeSylva overruled him.

 Reception

 Box office

-The film was a big hit and earned RKO a profit of $827,000.
+Bachelor Mother earned RKO a profit of $827,000.